Corinne Carter, M.Sc., RP, RMFT

 In addition to my training at the University of Guelph, I also hold a Bachelor of Arts degree from the University of Waterloo in Honours Psychology (Co-operative Program) with an Honours Option in Sexuality, Marriage, and Family studies.

-My Style & Approach to Therapy
+My Style & Approach

 In my work with clients, I strive to balance both compassion and understanding with accountability and personal ownership.
-I hope to provide a safe, non-judgemental, and liberating space where people can explore their most intimate concerns and experiences.
-It is not only my hope to ask thought-provoking questions during our conversations, but also to leave space for silence and processing.
+I hope to provide a safe, non-judgmental, and liberating space where people can explore their most intimate concerns and experiences.
+It’s not only my hope to ask thought-provoking questions during our conversations, but also to leave space for silence and processing.
 Ultimately, I believe in the resilience of the human spirit.
 As such, I invite clients to discuss not only their most distressing of experiences, but also to discuss their strengths and the ways in which they have responded to the influence of trauma on their lives.

-I am familiar with a number of approaches to therapy, and I currently incorporate the following approaches into my practice: Collaborative/Dialogic, Solution-Oriented, Narrative, Emotion-Focused, Response-based, Eco-therapy, Cognitive Behavioural, and Mindfulness-based therapies.
+I am familiar with a number of approaches to therapy, and I currently incorporate the following approaches into my practice: Collaborative/Dialogic, Solution-Oriented, Narrative, Emotion-Focused, Response-based, Eco-therapy, Cognitive Behavioural, Body-oriented, and Mindfulness-based therapies.

 I have two cats - Indy and Pekoe - and I fully embrace my “cat lady” status!
 I love being outdoors and I’m grateful to call Muskoka my home.
 Visiting hiking trails, walking around the lake, and sitting on the front porch or around a campfire in my Adirondack chair are some of my favourite activities.
 I also enjoy incorporating the outdoors and its healing benefits into my therapy work with clients!